Eccenux/iitc-plugin-mobile-fox/my-plugin/README.md

 --------------

 ### Installation problems ###
 You might get "EPERM: operation not permitted" on Windows.
 This seem to be a problem with `fsevents` module.
-If the problem occurs you can try installing dependencies like this:
+If the problem occurs, you can try installing dependencies like this:
 ```
 cd my-plugin
 npm install --no-optional
 ```
-This should only be need the first time you install (if at all).
+This should only be needed the first time you install (if at all).